Matrix Formulae and Skein Relations for Quasi-Cluster Algebras: Skein relations for one-sided closed curves

-\subsection{Case Two: Intersection of Generalized Arc/Loop with Generalized Loop/One-sided Closed Curve}
+\subsection{Case two: Intersection of generalized arc/loop with generalized \\ loop/one-sided closed curve}

-When $\gamma_1$ is a generalized arc or loop and $\gamma_2$ is a generalized loop, then Proposition 6.5 from \cite{MW13} applies after lifting to the orientable double cover.
-When $\gamma_2$ is a one-sided closed curve, we note that the only new type of step in the standard $M$-path is the elementary step of type 3', from Definition \ref{definition:newstep}, when going through the crosscap at the end, see Definition \ref{definition:Mpath2}.
-Specifically, the steps of type 1 and 2 remain the same as in the orientable case, meaning we can directly apply the arguments from Lemma 6.10 and Proposition 6.5 from \cite{MW13} to prove Proposition \ref{prop:skeincurvewitharc}.
+When $\gamma_1$ is a generalized arc or loop and $\gamma_2$ is a generalized loop, then \cite[Proposition 6.5]{MW13} applies after lifting to the orientable double cover.
+When $\gamma_2$ is a one-sided closed curve, we note that the only new type of step in the standard $M$-path is the elementary step of type 3$'$, from Definition~\ref{definition:newstep}, when going through the crosscap at the end, see Definition~\ref{definition:Mpath2}.
+Specifically, the steps of type~1 and~2 remain the same as in the orientable case, meaning we can directly apply the arguments from \cite[Lemma~6.10 and Proposition~6.5]{MW13} to prove Proposition~\ref{prop:skeincurvewitharc}.

-\begin{proposition} Let $\gamma_1$ be a generalized arc or loop and let $\gamma_2$ be a generalized loop or one-sided closed curve, such that $\gamma_1$ and $\gamma_2$ intersect each other at least once; let $x$ be a point of intersection; and let $\alpha$ and $\beta$ be the two arcs/curves obtained by resolving the intersection of $\gamma_1$ and $\gamma_2$ at $x$.
-Then where $c_i=e(\gamma_1, L_i)+e(\gamma_2, L_i), a_i=e(\alpha, L_i)$ and $b_i=e(\beta, L_i)$. \end{proposition}
+\begin{Proposition} Let $\gamma_1$ be a generalized arc or loop and let $\gamma_2$ be a generalized loop or one-sided closed curve, such that $\gamma_1$ and $\gamma_2$ intersect each other at least once; let $x$ be a point of intersection; and let $\alpha$ and $\beta$ be the two arcs/curves obtained by resolving the intersection of $\gamma_1$ and $\gamma_2$ at $x$.
+Then where $c_i=e(\gamma_1, L_i)+e(\gamma_2, L_i), a_i=e(\alpha, L_i)$ and $b_i=e(\beta, L_i)$. \end{Proposition}

-\subsection{Case Three: Non-simple Generalized Arc/Loop/One-sided Closed Curve}
+\subsection{Case three: Non-simple generalized arc/loop/one-sided closed curve}

-Just like the previous case, when $\gamma$ is a generalized arc or closed curve with a self-intersection at $x$, me may lift to the orientable surface and apply Proposition 6.6 from \cite{MW13}.
-When $\gamma$ is a one-sided closed curve, using the standard $M$-path for one-sided closed curves, we may directly apply the arguments from Lemma 6.10 and Proposition 6.6 of \cite{MW13} to conclude Proposition \ref{prop:selfintersection}.
+Just like the previous case, when $\gamma$ is a generalized arc or closed curve with a self-intersection at $x$, me may lift to the orientable surface and apply \cite[Proposition~6.6]{MW13}.
+When $\gamma$ is a one-sided closed curve, using the standard $M$-path for one-sided closed curves, we may directly apply the arguments from \cite[Lemma 6.10 and Proposition 6.6]{MW13} to conclude Proposition~\ref{prop:selfintersection}.

-\begin{proposition} Let $\gamma$ be a generalized arc, closed curve or one-sided closed curve with a self-intersection at $x$.
-Let $\alpha_1, \alpha_2$ and $\beta$ be the generalized arcs/loops/one-sided curves obtained by resolving the intersection at $x$.
-Then where $c_i=e(\gamma, L_i), a_i=e(\alpha_1, L_i)+e(\alpha_2, L_i)$ and $b_i=e(\beta, L_i)$. \end{proposition}
+\begin{Proposition} Let $\gamma$ be a generalized arc, closed curve or one-sided closed curve with a~self-intersection at $x$.
+Let $\alpha_1$, $\alpha_2$ and $\beta$ be the generalized arcs/loops/one-sided curves obtained by resolving the intersection at $x$.
+Then where $c_i=e(\gamma, L_i)$, $a_i=e(\alpha_1, L_i)+e(\alpha_2, L_i)$ and $b_i=e(\beta, L_i)$. \end{Proposition}

-\subsection{Case Four: Intersection of Homotopic One-sided Closed Curves}
+\subsection{Case four: Intersection of homotopic one-sided closed curves}

 The case that requires the most care occurs when we have two homotopic one-sided closed curves that intersect one another.
 It's worth noting that any two curves homotopic to a one-sided closed curve will have at least one intersection point, meanwhile, in the orientable case, two homotopic two-sided curves can always be adjusted so that they are disjoint.